Qualified Domestic Relations Orders

 Qualified Illinois Domestic Relations Orders (QILDROs)

 QILDROs are orders of court entered that allocate and distribute retirement benefits from a plan that falls under the Illinois public retirement system.
 A common scenario when a QILDRO would be required is a divorce wherein the working spouse is employed by the Chicago Public School System or Chicago Fire Department.
-If you are going through a divorce in Illinois that may require a QDRO or QILDRO, let McPherson Harry & Associates, P.C., put her decades of experience to work for you.
+If you are going through a divorce in Illinois that may require a QDRO or QILDRO, let Kathryn L. Harry & Associates, P.C., put her decades of experience to work for you.

 Contact us today at (877) 889-4515 for a free consultation with an experienced QDRO lawyer.
 Our law office represents clients for family law cases in Cook County and DuPage County including Elmhurst, Villa Park, Lombard, Oak Brook, Darien, Lemont, Wheaton, Bridgeview, and Maywood.